Telepathy: Case studies

 Between 1916 and 1924, Gilbert Murray conducted 236 experiments into telepathy and reported 36% as successful.
 However, it was suggested that the results could be explained by hyperaesthesia as he could hear what was being said by the sender.
 Psychologist Leonard T. Troland had carried out experiments in telepathy at Harvard University which were reported in 1917.
 The subjects produced below chance expectations.

 Arthur Conan Doyle and W. T. Stead were duped into believing Julius and Agnes Zancig had genuine psychic powers.
-Both Doyle and Stead wrote that Zancigs performed telepathy.
+Both Doyle and Stead wrote that the Zancigs performed telepathy.
 In 1924, Julius and Agnes Zancig confessed that their mind reading act was a trick and published the secret code and all the details of the trick method they had used under the title of Our Secrets!! in a London newspaper.

 In 1924, Robert H. Gault of Northwestern University with Gardner Murphy conducted the first American radio test for telepathy.
 The results were entirely negative.
 One of their experiments involved the attempted thought transmission of a chosen number between one and one-thousand.
 Out of 2,010 replies, none was correct.
 This is below the theoretical chance figure of two correct replies in such a situation.

-In February 1927, with the co-operation of the British Broadcasting Corporation (BBC), V. J. Woolley who was at the time the Research Officer for the SPR, arranged a telepathy experiment in which radio listeners were asked to take part.
+In February 1927, with the co-operation of the British Broadcasting Corporation (BBC), V. J. Woolley, who was at the time the Research Officer for the SPR, arranged a telepathy experiment in which radio listeners were asked to take part.
 The experiment involved 'agents' thinking about five selected objects in an office at Tavistock Square, whilst listeners on the radio were asked to identify the objects from the BBC studio at Savoy Hill.
 24,659 answers were received.
 The results revealed no evidence of telepathy.

 A famous experiment in telepathy was recorded by the American author Upton Sinclair in his book Mental Radio which documents Sinclair's test of psychic abilities of Mary Craig Sinclair, his second wife.
 She attempted to duplicate 290 pictures which were drawn by her husband.
 Sinclair claimed Mary successfully duplicated 65 of them, with 155 "partial successes" and 70 failures.
 However, these experiments were not conducted in a controlled scientific laboratory environment.
 Science writer Martin Gardner suggested that the possibility of sensory leakage during the experiment had not been ruled out: